 Labor economics, political economy of redistribution, and applied issues in international and comparative political economy.

-Political economy: corruption, public management, and campaign contributions; development economics: credit constraints and entrepreneurship, and industrial policy.
+Political economy: corruption, public management, and representation; development economics: entrepreneurship and financial solutions for the poor.

 Development economics, political economy, and behavioral economics.

 Behavioral and experimental economics, political economy of development, culture, and religion.

 Economic and financial history, political economy, development economics, and commodity markets.

 Political economy of development, political economy of mass media, and the impact of culture on economic outcomes.

 Comparative political economy of development, especially the long-run effects of coercive political institutions on growth; fragile states and epidemic disease; and foreign aid effectiveness.